About us

 Plan for the Future

-In 2023, the International Economic Development Council (IEDC) awarded IWP a 2023 Excellence in Economic Development Bronze level award in the category of “Best Use of Federal Economic Development Resources.”
+IEDC Excellence in Economic Awards Bronze Winner in the category of “Best Use of Federal Economic Development Resources.”

 industrial workforce program